acharaakshit/RMiniZinc/README.md

 ## Under Development

-This package is aimed towards providing the r users to use MiniZinc from within R. Currently basic integer programming problems can be solved.
-The package vignette contains a basic demonstration of how to create and/or solve a MiniZinc model for a wide variety of constraint programming problems, obtain the string solution or parsed solution for an existing model.
+This package is aimed towards providing the r users to use MiniZinc from within R. The package vignette contains a basic demonstration of how to create and/or solve a MiniZinc model for a wide variety of constraint programming problems, obtain the string solution or parsed solution for an existing model.
 Please refer to the vignette for more information.
-The vignette will be updated from time to time and more features will be added to the package.

 ## Getting Started

 One of the prerequisites to use this package is that [MiniZinc](https://www.minizinc.org/) is installed on your system and has been added to the path.
 The installation instructions can be found [here](https://www.minizinc.org/doc-2.4.3/en/installation.html).
 This package is currently available only for linux users, the installation steps for osx and windows users will be released later.
 To install minizinc : `snap install minizinc --classic` should be used.
 You can verify if MiniZinc is accessible from the command line by typing `minizinc`.
 You can use the package once you have set up MiniZinc.
 Once you have installed the snap binary, you need to build the [libminizinc](https://github.com/MiniZinc/libminizinc) library by following the steps given below: